TykTechnologies/tyk-charts/tyk-single-dc/README.md

 In order to refer Tyk Dashboard license through Kubernetes secret, please use `global.secrets.useSecretName`, where the secret should contain a key called `DashLicense`.

-#### Tyk Portal License
+#### Tyk Developer Portal License

-In order to refer Tyk Tyk Portal license through Kubernetes secret, please use `global.secrets.useSecretName`, where the secret should contain a key called `DeveloperPortalLicense`.
+In order to refer Tyk Tyk Developer Portal license through Kubernetes secret, please use `global.secrets.useSecretName`, where the secret should contain a key called `DeveloperPortalLicense`.

-#### Tyk Portal Admin Password
+#### Tyk Developer Portal Admin Password

-In order to refer Tyk Tyk Portal's admin password through Kubernetes secret, please use `global.adminUser.useSecretName`, where the secret should contain a key called `adminUserPassword`.
+In order to refer Tyk Tyk Developer Portal's admin password through Kubernetes secret, please use `global.adminUser.useSecretName`, where the secret should contain a key called `adminUserPassword`.

-#### Tyk Portal Storage Connection String
+#### Tyk Developer Portal Storage Connection String

-In order to refer Tyk Tyk Portal connection string to the selected database through Kubernetes secret, please use `global.secrets.useSecretName`, where the secret should contain a key called `DeveloperPortalStorageConnectionString`.
+In order to refer Tyk Tyk Developer Portal connection string to the selected database through Kubernetes secret, please use `global.secrets.useSecretName`, where the secret should contain a key called `DeveloperPortalStorageConnectionString`.